 If you don’t have the Google Lens app installed on your Android smartphone, download it from the Play Store.

 Step 2.
-Select the image with the QR code
+Select the QR code image

 Since the QR code is in a screenshot, go to your Photo Gallery > Screenshots and select the image you want to scan the QR code from.

 Step 3.
-Let Google Lens do the job
+Enable Google Lens

-With Google Photos (Android and iOS)
+With Google Photos

 To do so: